Today we delve into the research antibody market – exploring the top five leaders, potential challengers and any further trends we’ve noticed.

 MilliporeSigma maintain their significant citation share, and are the fourth most cited supplier in this market, overtaking Santa Cruz Biotechnology.

 Smaller challengers continue to feature in our dataset, including BioLegend and Proteintech, who have both seen rising citation share.
+We have recently examined in more depth their rising citation share in cancer research.
 This trend is something we will revisit in our blogs in the future, with further insights.

 We are excited to be offering data on the top 10 antibody suppliers for 2020 – simply sign up via the form.
-If you are interested in more detailed datasets on the antibody market, or in the full antibody supplier market data, showing citation trends from the last decade, please do get in touch.
+If you are interested in more detailed datasets on the antibody market, our ‘antibody market insights‘ package, or in the full antibody supplier market data, showing citation trends from the last decade, please do get in touch.